joaopedroamorim/joaopedroamorim/README.md

 ## Hi there 👋 I'm João

-I'm from Belém-PA, currently living in São Paulo-SP.
-I'm an oceanographer graduated from UFPA (2017), with a master's degree in Physical Oceanography from USP (2020).
-I have been working with Physical Oceanography themes since my bachelor's and I have experience on the following topics:
+I'm an oceanographer graduated from the Federal University of Pará - UFPA (2017), with a master's degree in Physical Oceanography at the University of São Paulo - USP (2020).
+Currently, I'm a PhD candidate in Physical Oceanography at USP, and I've been working with Physical Oceanography themes since my bachelor's.
+I have experience in the following topics:

 - Meteoceanographic data acquisition and analysis.
 - Time series analysis
 - Ocean-Atmosphere interaction
 - Large Scale circulation
-- Mesoscale circulation
+- Mesoscale and submesoscale circulation
-- Shelf circulation (CROCO model)
+- Regional Ocean Modelling (CROCO model)

 <!--
 **joaopedroamorim/joaopedroamorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.